 The penalties for breaching OFAC sanctions include monetary fines ranging from a few thousand dollars to several million, and prison time up to 30 years.
 This is because OFAC treats violations as a serious threat to national security and foreign relations.

-The accelerated digital transformation has increased the need and usage of third party vendors, to the point where any given organization engages with dozens or hundreds of them.
-But using products or services of a sanctioned entity or simply using a sanctioned third party vendor, whether directly or indirectly, could lead to penalties and damage your company’s reputation.
+The accelerated digital transformation has increased the need and usage of third-party vendors, to the point where any given organization engages with dozens or hundreds of them.
+But using products or services of a sanctioned entity or simply using a sanctioned third-party vendor, whether directly or indirectly, could lead to penalties and damage your company’s reputation.

-How to prevent the consequences?
+How can you prevent the consequences?

-Analyzing, identifying, assessing, and mitigating any risks associated with OFAC sanctions requires a high degree of collaboration among teams in an organization, as well as some additional controls in your usual risk assessments.
+Analyzing, identifying, assessing, and mitigating any risks associated with OFAC sanctions requires a high degree of collaboration among teams in an organization, as well as some additional controls in your usual vendor risk assessments.

 An adequate compliance solution will depend on a variety of factors, including the type of business involved, and there is no single compliance program or solution suitable for every circumstance.